kuliinch/iluk/README.md

 # Introduction

-Welcome to the Ulik repository.
-Here I save the most recent progress made on the Ulikode Project.
+Welcome to the Iluk repository.
+Here I save the most recent progress made on the Ilukode Project.
 This project is something I've wanted to do for ages, and that includes designing a programming language and creating its compiler.
 I've just started learning C to make this project possible, so in the process of making a new programming language, I'm learning another one.